5 Days , 3 Cities

 - Best of all, it’s completely free!

-- Over 10% of the country is covered with glaciers
+- Glaciers cover over 10% of the country

 - You will find a geothermal swimming pool in almost any town in the country